-The Proposer challenged the outcomes of the AFRY report stating that the Baringa CBA did consider the negative impacts on limiting the IC ramping and pointed out that due to timescales and the lateness in what the AFRY report was delivered it makes it difficult to fully assess it and challenges the results.
+The Proposer challenged the outcomes of the AFRY report stating that the Baringa CBA did consider the negative impacts on limiting the IC ramping and pointed out that due to timescales and the lateness of the AFRY report, made it difficult to fully assess and challenge the results.

-The ESO representative asked several questions to the IC Workgroup Members who commissioned the work, which can be seen in Annex 11.
+The ESO representative asked several questions to the IC Workgroup members who commissioned the work, which can be seen in Annex 11.